jrhe/FFmpeg/decisions.md

 ## Next targets

 - MicroDVD: keep C demuxer semantics but move per-line parsing into Rust behind `--enable-rust-microdvd`, then add a full-file event parser only if needed for performance.
+- TTML: treat the first step as hardening parsing of `ttmlenc` extradata (NUL-separated strings) in Rust; defer full TTML XML parsing until we decide on XML dependencies.

 ## P1 status log